us0p/alexandria/library/programming/software_architecture/principles/clean_architecture.md

 - Perform validation to ensure that the object isn't in a invalid state.
 - Validation is usually made in the constructor by throwing an error if the provided state is invalid, this create less responsibility on the developer to remember to call validation methods.
+You must consider the impact of this practice, for example, in your repositories, your data is going to be valid during entity construction?
 - Objects contain behaviours that are common to all use cases across the system.